timothyshull/programming_notes/hardware/digital_design.md

   Add immediate,
 - addi - add immediate
     - adds the immediate specified in the instruction to a value in a register
-- immediate specified in an instruction is a 16-bit two’s complement number in the range [–32,768, 32,767]
+- immediate specified in an instruction is a 16-bit two's complement number in the range [–32,768, 32,767]
 - subtraction is equivalent to adding a negative number
     - no subi instruction in the MIPS architecture
 - MIPS instruction set makes the compromise of supporting three instruction formats